Spire Global (OTCMKTS:SPIR) Releases FY 2022 Earnings Guidance

-A number of equities analysts recently weighed in on SPIR shares.
-Piper Sandler reduced their price target on Spire Global from $6.50 to $4.30 and set a neutral rating for the company in a report on Tuesday, February 1st.
-Bank of America cut Spire Global from a neutral rating to an underperform rating and reduced their price target for the stock from $5.05 to $1.75 in a report on Wednesday, January 19th.
+Several equities research analysts recently weighed in on the stock.
+Bank of America cut shares of Spire Global from a neutral rating to an underperform rating and cut their price objective for the stock from $5.05 to $1.75 in a research report on Wednesday, January 19th.
 They noted that the move was a valuation call.
+Zacks Investment Research upgraded shares of Spire Global from a hold rating to a buy rating and set a $2.00 price objective on the stock in a report on Wednesday, March 16th.
 Stifel Nicolaus started coverage on Spire Global in a report on Thursday, March 3rd.
-They issued a buy rating and a $6.00 price target for the company.
-Finally, Zacks Investment Research raised Spire Global from a hold rating to a buy rating and set a $2.00 price target for the company in a report on Wednesday, March 16th.
-One research analyst has rated the stock with a sell rating, one has issued a hold rating and three have given a buy rating to the company’s stock.
-According to data from MarketBeat.com, Spire Global presently has a consensus rating of Hold and a consensus price target of $4.81.
+They set a buy rating and a $6.00 price target on the stock.
+CJS Securities assumed coverage on shares of Spire Global in a report on Monday.
+They issued an outperform rating and a $6.00 price target on the stock.
+Finally, Piper Sandler reduced their price objective on Spire Global from $6.50 to $4.30 and set a neutral rating on the stock in a research report on Tuesday, February 1st.
+One equities research analyst has rated the stock with a sell rating, one has assigned a hold rating and four have assigned a buy rating to the company.
+Based on data from MarketBeat.com, the company has an average rating of Buy and a consensus target price of $5.01.

+Shares of OTCMKTS SPIR opened at $2.07 on Wednesday.
+Spire Global has a twelve month low of $1.62 and a twelve month high of $19.50.
+The firm has a 50-day moving average of $2.34 and a two-hundred day moving average of $4.67.

+A number of large investors have recently made changes to their positions in the stock.
+Legal & General Group Plc bought a new position in shares of Spire Global during the 4th quarter worth about $30,000.
+JPMorgan Chase & Co. raised its stake in Spire Global by 13,117.0% in the 4th quarter.
+JPMorgan Chase & Co. now owns 13,217 shares of the technology company’s stock valued at $45,000 after acquiring an additional 13,117 shares during the period.
+Morgan Stanley purchased a new position in Spire Global during the 3rd quarter valued at about $100,000.
+Citigroup Inc. grew its position in shares of Spire Global by 428.1% during the 4th quarter.
+Citigroup Inc. now owns 37,819 shares of the technology company’s stock valued at $128,000 after purchasing an additional 30,657 shares in the last quarter.
+Finally, Charles Schwab Investment Management Inc. bought a new position in shares of Spire Global in the 4th quarter worth $129,000.
+88.76% of the stock is currently owned by institutional investors and hedge funds.

 Spire Global, Inc provides space-based data, analytics, and space services worldwide.
 It offers access to datasets and insights about Earth enabling organizations to make decisions.
 The company collects data relating to aviation, weather, maritime, and earth intelligence and gives to commercial and government organizations.